 This year, we asked nearly 500 customers to rate their experience with their gas company, and tell us what they consider is important when comparing providers.
-The results show that bill clarity is the biggest driver of overall satisfaction, along with value for money and customer service.
+The results show that value for money is the biggest driver of overall satisfaction, followed by bill & cost clarity and customer service.
 So, which supplier came out on top?
 Mercury Energy.

-According to our research, 71% of gas customers have both electricity and gas with the same provider.
+According to Canstar Blue’s research, 78% of gas customers have both electricity and gas with the same provider.
 This may be because some gas companies require you to have an electricity account in order to access their gas service, however it begs the question: does loyalty pay?
 Maybe not.
 Chances are you will need to regularly shop around to find the best deal on gas.
-Yet alarmingly, only 27% of respondents to our survey said they have compared natural gas companies online.
-If you’re one of the 73% of customers that haven’t compared, then this page will walk you through everything that you need to know about natural gas in New Zealand so you can make an informed decision about which supplier you choose.
+Yet alarmingly, only 29% of respondents to our survey said they have compared natural gas companies online.
+If you’re one of the 71% of customers that haven’t compared, then this page will walk you through everything that you need to know about natural gas in New Zealand, so you can make an informed decision about which supplier you choose.

 Natural gas services operate similarly to electricity, whereby customers have on-demand access to gas and they simply pay for whatever they’ve used at the end of the billing period.
-Piped natural gas is only available on the North Island however, and even then, not all households have access to the pipeline.
+However, piped natural gas is only available in the North Island, and even then, not all households have access to the pipeline.

-Provided that you’re reasonably close to the gas network, you may be able to organise a mains gas connection, however this can be quite expensive, and it may simply be more affordable to buy LPG instead.
-If you live on the South Island, LPG is likely your only option.
+Provided that you’re reasonably close to the gas network, you may be able to organise a mains gas connection (to get natural gas).
+However, this can be quite expensive and it may simply be more affordable to buy LPG instead.

 There are also some physical differences between LPG and natural gas.
 Natural gas is comprised mostly of methane, whereas LPG is predominantly butane and propane, which burns hotter and cleaner than natural gas.
 This means that LPG is the gas of choice for many restaurants, cafes and other businesses.

-Like electricity, natural gas customers are charged both a ‘variable charge’ for the gas they use, as well as a ‘daily charge’ which covers the cost of supplying the gas to your property.
+Like electricity, natural gas customers are charged both a ‘variable charge’ for the gas they use, as well as a ‘daily charge’, which covers the cost of supplying the gas to your property.
 There is only one type of variable rate charge for natural gas, unlike electricity which has two types – the standard plan and low-user plan.
-A typical natural gas variable rate is between 5 and 10 cents per kWh, while daily charges are about $1 per day.

 Your gas provider will check the usage measured by your gas meter every month or quarter, depending on the billing cycle.
 Usage is recorded in megajoules (MJ) and converted into kilowatt-hours (kWh) for billing purposes.
 The variable charge component of your bill is calculated by multiplying the variable rate with the energy consumed in kWh.
 The daily charge component is calculated by multiplying the daily charge by the number of days in the billing period.
 Finally, adjustments are made to the final price to factor in GST, additional charges and any discounts that you’re eligible to receive.

-There are 10 natural gas companies delivering residential services to North Island residents.
+There are six key natural gas suppliers delivering residential services to North Island residents.
 These are:

-Five of New Zealand’s largest gas providers have received the minimum sample to be included in our 2018 customer satisfaction ratings.
+New Zealand’s six largest gas providers have all received the minimum sample to be included in our 2019 customer satisfaction ratings.
 In order to be considered in this year’s ratings, a gas retailer must have received a minimum of 30 survey responses.
-This year’s ratings include Mercury, Contact Energy, Genesis Energy, Nova Energy and Trustpower.
+This year’s ratings include Mercury, Contact Energy, Energy Online, Genesis, Nova Energy and Trustpower.
 Here is a little more information about them:

 Contact Energy is one of New Zealand’s largest integrated utility companies, offering electricity, gas and even internet services.
-In order to access Contact’s piped gas service, you will also need to sign up with electricity.
-Contact plans usually have competitive discounts between 20 and 25 per cent, however the retailer’s biggest selling point is its rewards.
-Customers that sign up to the Fuel Rewards Program could get 15 cents off per litre of fuel once every month with AA Smartfuel.
-Some contact products also have generous joining credits up to $250.
+With Contact Energy plans, you may be eligible for the Bonus Pan Special, or the Power Fairy Plan, however, the retailer’s biggest selling point is its rewards.
+Fixed term customers that sign up to the Fuel Rewards program could get 30 cents off per litre of fuel once every month with AA Smartfuel.
+Some contact products also have generous joining credits of $200.

-Nova Energy describes itself as ‘refreshingly different’, with some interesting offers and local attitude to how it does business.
-Nova Energy has two natural gas deals: the Home Advantage Plan and the Home Freedom Plan.
-The first deal is unique in that it promises customers that their rates will be unchanged until 31 March 2020.
+As one of New Zealand’s largest natural gas providers, Nova Energy describes itself as ‘refreshingly different’, with some interesting offers and a local attitude to how it does business.
+Nova Energy has two natural gas deals – the Home Advantage Plan and the Home Freedom Plan.
+The first deal is unique in that it promises customers that their rates will be unchanged until 31 March 2021.
 It also comes with a $150 signup credit.
 Be mindful that breakup fees apply.
-The Home Freedom Plan however is a flexible, no-frills attached deal with no discounts or contract terms.
+The Home Freedom Plan, however, is a flexible, no-frills attached deal with no discounts or contract terms.

-Canstar Blue commissioned I-view to survey 2,500 New Zealand consumers across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers who have an active natural gas account and pay the bills, in this case, 466 New Zealanders.
+Canstar Blue surveyed 2629 New Zealand consumers across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers who have an active piped gas account and pay the bills.
+In this case, 435 New Zealanders.